zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 Data manager
    Data managers manage data associated with transactions.
 ZODB connections are data managers.
-The details of how they interact with transactions isn't important here.
+The details of how they interact with transactions aren't important here.

 Explicit transaction managers
 -----------------------------